Why Venice Winter?

 Venice Winter Carnival

-New Year's Eve: Experience new years eve in Venice Italy with fireworks on the St. Marks Square and hugging with all Italian people around you.
+New Year's Eve: Experience New Year's Eve in Venice, Italy, with fireworks on St. Marks Square and hugging all the Italian people around you.
 The atmosphere and mystique make it a wonderful experience.
 Read my tips for New Year's Eve in Venice >

 Stay in Venice Italy